-Avenue/Transit Corridors and Connector/Transit Corridors as designated on Figure NOE4 connect neighbourhoods together and to Urban Core Areas and other major focal points of the community.
-These roads will have a higher level of design than the Local Streets through the extended use of tree and feature planting, paving, lighting and signage design.
+Avenue/Transit Corridors and Connector/Transit Corridors as designated on Figure points of the community.
+These roads will have a higher level of design than the Local signage design.
 The design will complement the planned abutting land uses.
 For example, where these streets provide access to street related retail and mixed use development, in the Urban Cores and Neighbourhood Centres, their design shall include on-street parking, wider sidewalks, and street furniture such as benches.